631: Chasten the Dragon Edition

 But, you know, to be clear, after he was sent to prison for the sexual abuse of two young boys, when he visited their home state of Arizona in 2021, they even had him over for dinner.

+And they say they were hugely impressed by him.
 Presumably, because, you know, he didn't actively abuse any of their children between courses.

-They're just lucky they misunderstood what he was asking for when he asked if they had any pud.
+they're just lucky they misunderstood what he was asking for when he asked if they had any pud

-And after nine days in hospital, Vincent pulled pulled through and he's expected to make a full recovery from his accident.
+face down in the swimming pool they prayed to george pell for a miracle and after nine days in hospital vincent pulled through and he's expected to make a full recovery from his accident.

 Yeah, but I'll tell you what, the idea that Pell wanted to keep the kid for a week before he miracled him, that tracks, right?
+Yeah.

 Now, to be fair to Cardinal Pell, his conviction for abusing two boys was overturned on appeal after an appeals court found that a jury unanimously believing that the victims and the 50 witnesses were honest and reliable in their accounts isn't sufficient to convict.

-Especially when there are other members of the clergy who totes swear Pell didn't do it.
+No. Especially when there are other members of the clergy who totes swear Pell didn't do it.

-Like, genuinely, one of their arguments was that he liked to shake hands at the church door at the end of Mass, so he'd have been too busy to abuse that choir boy in 1978.
+Like genuinely, one of their arguments was that he liked to shake hands at the church door at the end of Mass.
+So he'd have been too busy to abuse that choir boy in 1978.

 Yeah, that seems fun.
+Yeah.

 So the Catholic Church would say it's unfair to refer to him as a prolific child rapist who used his position to cover up the crimes of his fellow paedophile priests.

 But given that he died in 2023, they can say it's unfair, but they can't say it's libelous.
+No, they can't.

 They can't even honestly say that it's untrue.
+Yeah.

 And incidentally, this whole story came to light on the 26th of March when Archbishop Anthony Fisher, the current Archbishop of Sydney, mentioned Vincent's miraculous recovery at the launch of a new biography of Cardinal Pell.

 And while I've not read the book, I'm going to call it now as incomplete.
+Yes.

 When the real story comes out, it'll be a real

+Nice.
 Child rapist.

+Okay.
 He's a child rapist.

 So when asked about the experience, Vincent's father, Wesley, explained, quote, we know a lot of friends have asked for miracles and they haven't come.

-Which again, going back to those mysterious whiz, means that their God ignored the pleas of lots of their friends, but chose instead to nearly drown their 14-month-old son and then chose to toss in a sex offender at the last minute as a kind of paedophile life preserver.
+Which, again, going back to those mysterious whiz, means that their God ignored the pleas of lots of their friends, but chose instead to nearly drown their 14-month-old son and then chose to toss in a sex offender at the last minute as a kind of paedophile life preserver.

 That is their best case scenario of what happened here.
+Right.

+therefore he exists.
 So this is either proof that God truly works in mysterious ways, or it's evidence that even after he's dead, nothing can get between George Pell and some vulnerable children.

 Oh, Jesus Christ.
+All right.

 So with congratulations to Eli for holding back so many jokes that he wanted to make during that story, we're going to close the headlines for the night.

 Eli, Marsh, thanks as always.
+Chewmungy.

 And when we come back, we'll find out if Marsh is British enough to slay a drag.

+Hey, podcast listener.
 As I've mentioned once or twice on this podcast, my mother, Lee Bennett Hopkins Award winner Liz Rosenberg, writes children's books.

 Once or twice?

 Well, this week, she's got a brand new book for kids called Giant Baby, and it's based off my, well, extremely giant baby.
+Yeah, it's basically a documentary.

 That's right, Marsh.

 Giant Baby has hilarious illustrations, a great story for all ages, but more importantly, it's by my mom and based on my son.
+So you should buy a copy.

 Honestly, you should buy a dozen copies.

 Once again, that's Giant Baby by Liz Rosenberg, wherever you get your books.
+Link in the show notes.

 My God, he was massive.
+Yeah, he was.

-His cheeks started started his temples.
+His cheeks started as temples.

 I guess the question I'm most often asked is, when they make a video game out of this scathing atheist, who will the boss fights be against?

-Well, we try to answer that question periodically in a segment called,
+Well, we try to answer that question periodically in a segment called, Whose

 Woo?